mwaltman/TextSplit/README.md

 - v1.6: Fixed issues and improved GUI regarding navigation between multiple .tst files.
 - v1.7:
   - Added several preset layout themes and users can create their own themes.
-  - Keyboard shortcuts now also work when the focus is on the text editor.
+  - All keyboard shortcuts now also work when the focus is on the text editor.
   - Numpad6 and Numpad4 are now the hotkeys for going to the next and previous slides by default.